 At the end of this course the student will be able to:

-• Write critical reflections on material presented in class, including weekly assignments and an exam.
+- Write critical reflections on material presented in class, including weekly assignments, an exam, and a paper.

 Mode of instruction